SolomonKwan/Sicario/README.md

 </br>

 TODO Due to way that the tree is constructed, it may result in stack overflow error due to node deletion/pruning.
 Need a better way of deletion.
+TODO For simulate stage of mcts, we might have to change or investigate what values are appropriate to return since the actual paper for the UCT formula assumes that we take the average win rate only (i.e. ignoring draws and losses).
+Obviously, we need to include draws and losses since a draw is better than a loss if a win is not possible.